Femoroacetabular impingement syndrome

 Alpha angle measurement

-The normal hip shows an alpha-angle far below 60º.
+The normal hip shows an alpha-angle less than 60º.

-The hip with the Cam morphology has an alpha-angle far above 60º.
+A hip with the Cam morphology has an alpha-angle greater than 60º.

-Of course, when the Cam morphology is as pronounced as in this case, angle measurements are unnecessary.
+Of course, when the Cam morphology is as pronounced as in this case, these measurements are unnecessary in clinical practice.

 This is a more subtle case of Cam morphology in a young male.

-Notice that the epiphyseal plates have not yet closed (arrow).
+Notice that the iliac crest growth plate is not yet closed (arrow).

 Images